elasticluster/elasticluster/docs/playbooks.rst

     worker_groups=kubernetes_worker
     # ...

-SSH into the cluster and execute 'sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes' to view the cluster.
+SSH into the cluster and execute ``sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes`` to view the cluster.

+The following variables can be used to change the version of the installed software:

+.. list-table:: Kubernetes optional settings
+   :widths: 30 20 50
+   :header-rows: 1

+   * - Variable
+     - Default value
+     - Description
+   * - ``kubernetes_version``
+     - ``latest``
+     - Version of the Kubernetes packages to install; packages are always installed from ``apt.kubernetes.io``.
+The version string should either match the version of a set of packages in the repository, or be the special string ``latest`` (default), which installs the latest version available on the repository.

 PBSPro